Neil-McK/DccDiagnostics/README.md

 ![Recommended Optocoupler Circuit](DCC-Isolator-6N137.png "Recommended Optocoupler Circuit")

 If you're using an ESP8266 or ESP32 (3.3V supply) then the top of the resistor R3 should be connected to a 3.3V pin of the microcontroller, not the 5V supply.
+The VCC terminal of the 6N137 should still be connected to +5V, or it should be replaced with a 3.3V tolerant optocoupler.

 The default input pin used by the sketch depends on the target used.
 For Arduino Uno and Nano, pin 8; for Mega, pin 49.
 For the ESP8266/ESP32 it's GPIO5 (D2 on the NodeMCU).

-The diagnostic program supports the Arduino Uno, Nano and Mega particularly.
+The diagnostic program supports the Arduino Uno, Nano, Mega and ESP32 particularly.

 Measurements are performed at an accuracy of 1/16th of a microsecond using Timer1 input capture mode, and calculation results are rounded to 1 microsecond.
 For